background-image

 Therefore, such models could not properly reflect potential developments within supply chain operations or consider the issues affecting the industry.

-Using AI in supply chain and logistics makes it possible to address these issues by taking control of the data across the entire network, eliminating silos, and enabling a more structured organization of human resources.
+Use of AI in logistics makes it possible to address these issues by taking control of the data across the entire network, eliminating silos, and enabling a more structured organization of human resources.

 AI technologies can bring value to nearly every area under the logistics and supply chain management operations umbrella.